 I personally take pride in the fact that while other agencies send execs to the South of France to hear talks, such as ‘What is Innovation,” myself and my team are on the ground working and meeting with influencers at VidCon.

-Innovation Happens at VidCon
+Advertisers: Innovation Happens at VidCon

 VidCon is where innovation is happening – even the major platforms understand this and make major announcements there.
 For example, this year Instagram waited until the first day of VidCon to launch IGTV (instead of doing it during the peak of Cannes).
 Facebook, Snapchat, and YouTube also followed suit making a variety of announcements around platform updates, features, and partnerships onsite at VidCon.

 Looking at the ad trades you’ll see that brands and agencies are struggling to capture eyeballs.
 Ad formats are shrinking and advertisers are having trouble even watching a 6-second ad.
 Marc Pritchard, the CMO of P & G stated that they “stopped wasting money on 30-second ads, and we’re designing ads to work in 2 seconds,” and that “it is time for marketers and tech companies to solve the problem of annoying ads and make the ad experience better for consumers,”

 I agree with Marc that marketers need to solve the problem for annoying ads – but, the reality is the solution exists, and I think if he and his team spent more time immersing themselves in VidCon, and the ecosystem as a whole they’d have the answer already.
 While P&G is struggling to get ads to work in 2 seconds, people are watching influencer content that is as much as 6 hours long.